graphhopper/graphhopper/README.md

 We have a prospering community and welcome everyone.
 Let us know your problems, use cases or just [say hello](https://discuss.graphhopper.com/).
 Please see our [community guidelines](https://graphhopper.com/agreements/cccoc.html).

+## Questions

+All questions go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specially for developers, mobile usage (iOS&Android), and [our map matching component](https://github.com/graphhopper/map-matching).
+Another place to ask questions is on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper).
+Do **not** use our issue section for questions.

+## Contribute

+Read through [how to contribute](CONTRIBUTING.md) for information on topics like finding and fixing bugs and improving our documentation or translations!

 ## Get Started

 To get started, read through our documentation and install the GraphHopper Web Service locally.